Noels03/tinder-clone/README.md

 # tinder-clone

-A MERN built copy of Tinder powered by Firebase
+A MERN built clone of Tinder powered by Firebase